Engineering symmetry-protected topological states in waveguide arrays: Engineering symmetries in photonic waveguide arrays

 This Hamiltonian satisfies $\sigma_z H_p(k,z) \sigma_z = -H_p(k,-z)$, preserving CS with $\Gamma = \sigma_z$, while respecting the constraints Eqs.~\eqref{eq:detcs2}–\eqref{eq:trcs}.
 The opposite-sign diagonal elements satisfy the trace constraint [Eq.~\eqref{eq:trcs}].
 The determinant constraint [Eq.~\eqref{eq:detcs}] is likewise satisfied.

 In one-dimensional Floquet systems, CS protects boundary modes at quasienergies $\varepsilon = 0$ and $\varepsilon = \pi$~\cite{Asboth2014,Fruchart2016,Roy2017}.
-We analyze a finite geometry of 20 unitcells along the $x$-direction, illustrated in Fig.~\ref{fig:1dcs}\subref{fig:2wg_chiral_symmetry}.
+We analyze a finite geometry of 20 unitcells along the $x$-direction, illustrated in Fig.~\ref{fig:1dcs}a.
 For numerical convenience, this geometry is coupled at both boundaries to an additional finite network of 20 unitcells with a different set of parameters \(\theta_{j=1,2}\).
-This configuration forms a cylindrical geometry—periodic along the propagation direction with two domain walls separating topologically distinct regions—that eliminates trivial edge effects arising from open boundaries along $x$ (see Fig.~\ref{fig:1dcsfin}\subref{fig:geo}).
+This configuration forms a cylindrical geometry—periodic along the propagation direction with two domain walls separating topologically distinct regions—that eliminates trivial edge effects arising from open boundaries along $x$ (see Fig.~\ref{fig:1dcsfin}(a)).

 In the above geometry, one region satisfies $\theta_1 < \theta_2$ (topologically nontrivial) and the adjacent region satisfies $\theta_1 > \theta_2$ (trivial).
-Edge states appear at the interface between these two regions at both $\varepsilon = 0$ and $\varepsilon = \pi$, characteristic of chiral-symmetric Floquet systems, as shown in Fig.~\ref{fig:1dcsfin}\subref{fig:2wgcsf}.
+Edge states appear at the interface between these two regions at both $\varepsilon = 0$ and $\varepsilon = \pi$, characteristic of chiral-symmetric Floquet systems, as shown in Fig.~\ref{fig:1dcsfin}(b).
 Varying the interface coupling $\tau$ does not affect the robustness of these edge states.
+The boundary modes are then counted by a pair of winding numbers $\nu_0$ and $\nu_\pi$ at quasienergy $\varepsilon=0$ and $\varepsilon=\pi$, defined in the two symmetric time frames ~\cite{Asboth2014, Delplace2017}.
+These invariants apply directly in the photonic setting, as the paraxial propagator over one modulation period is the Floquet evolution operator.

 CS can be broken by introducing a symmetric on-site potential at first time step to $H_p^{(1)}(k)$.
-This couples the edge states to the bulk bands, destroying their topological protection (Fig.~\ref{fig:1dcsfin}\subref{fig:2wg_chiral_breaking}).
+This couples the edge states to the bulk bands, destroying their topological protection (Fig.~\ref{fig:1dcsfin}(c)).
 This demonstrates the essential role of CS in protecting zero and $\pi$ modes.

 Systems with CS alone belong to class AIII; those with CS, PHS, and $z$-RS belong to class BDI—both supporting $\mathbb{Z}$ topological invariants in one dimension.